Cameron-n/Alchemy/_posts/2025-09-17-Python-Webapp.md

 - README.md - Contains the markdown for the readme you can read on the repo.
 - .gitignore - A standard GitHub provided ignore list for Python projects.
 Ignores things like IDE project files.
 - requirements.txt - Contains the libraries used in the project.
 I have put only independant libraries.
 For example, Flask is not listed but is a dependancy of Dash so will be installed automatically.
+- .env - The environment file is intentionally a file excluded from the repo.
+It contains some configuration secrets, like passwords, that are only saved on the computer running the app.
+This is to prevent these secrets becoming public by not putting them in the code.

 ### Dash